 Welcome to the official website for Missouri Leadership Seminar!

-MLS 2023, the 37th Missouri Leadership Seminar, will take place June 2-4th at the University of Central Missouri!
+MLS 2024, the 38th Missouri Leadership Seminar, will take place May 31st-June 2nd at the University of Central Missouri!

 To nominate a student, please visit our Schools page.